I love coffee shops– especially local ones.

-I miss running into people I know, and I miss meeting people.
+I miss running into people I know, and I miss meeting people new to me.
 I miss the flow of conversations and laughter around me.

 I miss the magic of coffee shops.

-I miss the friendships and banter I made with the baristas.
-One of my best friends and I became best friends through our continuous running into each other alongside planned meeting ups at a coffee shop.
+One of my best friends and I became best friends through our continuous, coincidental running into each other at a coffee shop.
 I got my first date at a coffee shop.
 I’ve had great conversations with strangers.
 I’ve become friends with baristas.